SuperchillB/todolist/README.md

-# todolist
+# To Do List

  ## Team members:
- - Daria Shcherbak
+  Daria Shcherbak
- - Bertrand Honner
+  Bertrand Honner

  ## Tasks:
   Daria:
-  - do something
+  - does something
   -
   -
   Bertrand